tommygrigo/GeekPhD/README.md

 Quiver is a lovely website to draw commutative diagrams in Tikz.
 It is extremely simple to use but it only allows for commutative diagrams.

 ### [mathcha.io](https://www.mathcha.io/)
-It contains a built in drawing feature with basic functionality that can export in tikz.
+It contains a built-in drawing feature with basic functionality that can export in TikZ.

 ### [LaTeXDraw](http://latexdraw.sourceforge.net/)